CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

 WebGL Forward+ and Clustered Deferred Shading - Instructions
 ==========================================================

-**This is due Wednesday 10/28**
+**This is due Friday, October 30th at 11:59 PM.**

+**Summary:**

+In this project, you will implement the Forward+ and Clustered Deferred shading methods as discussed in class.
+You are given a scene with the Sponza Atrium model and a large number of point lights, as well as a GUI to toggle between the different rendering modes.

+## Contents
+- `src/`contains all the Javascript and GLSL code for this project.
+This contains several subdirectories:
+  - `renderers/` defines the different renderers in which you will implement Forward+ and Clustered Deferred shading.
+  - `shaders/` contains the GLSL files that are interpreted as shader programs at runtime.
+- `models/` contains the Sponza Atrium model used in the test scene.
+- `lib/` includes a minimal GLTF loader to load in the model.

 ## Running the code

+Follow these steps to install and view the project.

 - Clone this repository
 - Download and install [Node.js](https://nodejs.org/en/)
 - Run `npm install` in the root directory of this project.
 This will download and install dependences
 - Run `npm start` and navigate to [http://localhost:5650](http://localhost:5650)

 This project requires a WebGL-capable browser with support for several extensions.
-You can check for support on [WebGL Report](http://webglreport.com/):
+You can check that your browser supports them on [WebGL Report](http://webglreport.com/):
 - OES_texture_float
 - OES_texture_float_linear
 - OES_element_index_uint